ikeawesom/ArtGen/README.md

 This should be locally hosted on `http://localhost:3000`.

 All static media is managed in the `public` dir.
 You can easily add more content by uploading them directly in GitHub.
 The `app` dir includes the general pages of the website.
 Within its recursive dirs, `page.tsx` is the main HTML body of each page.
 Where necessary `layout.tsx` can be added to create general layouts for all of the `page.tsx` within that dir.
+Typos can also be edited directly in GitHub.

 When editing, make sure to utilise `components` onto the `page.tsx` as much as possible instead of flooding the page with plain HTML.
 This is to improve readability and promote code reusability for other developers as well.